bobbihalsell/SafeUnlearning/README.md

 Download CIFAR datasets from Torchvision, or load image datasets in from your local drive.
 Define forget sets flexibly with a range of options from forgetting *n* samples, forgetting *k* classes, forgetting *n* samples from *k* classes, or forgetting specific filenames from your dataset.

 ### Model Training/Finetuning
-Pretrained and non-pretrained `Torchvision` and `timm` models can be imported and trained, or finetuned to produce an original model before unlearning.
+Pretrained and non-pretrained models can be imported and trained, or finetuned to produce an original model before unlearning.

+#### Model loading options
+* Torchvision
+* Pytorch Image Models (timm)
+* Torch Hub
+* Local (if the model architecture can be initialized from local disk)

 ### Novel and Benchmark Unlearning and Privacy Attack Algorithms
 SafeUnlearning includes a range of machine unlearning algorithms, reconstruction attacks and membership inference attacks which you can use to perform machine unlearning and privacy risk evaluation.